alexclassroom/wp-cfm/readme.txt

 == Installation ==

+= Manual =

+1. Upload to the `/wp-content/plugins/` directory.
-1. Download and activate the plugin.
+2. Activate the plugin.
-2. Browse to `Settings > WP-CFM` to configure.
+3. Browse to `Settings > WP-CFM` to configure.

+= Git Updater =

+1. Download the free version, or purchase the premium version, of the [Git Updater plugin](https://git-updater.com/).
+2. Upload to the `/wp-content/plugins/` directory.
+3. Activate the plugin.
+4. Follow the plugin [installation instructions](https://git-updater.com/knowledge-base/remote-installation/) on the Git Updater website.

+= Composer =

+1. Run `composer require forumone/openid-connect-wp` to add to your Composer-based site.

+== Frequently Asked Questions ==

 == Screenshots ==
 1. The admin management interface